fdu/lip/README.md

 By enabling IP forwarding and masquerading on the host, the phone can connect to internet, which will be needed to install more packages.

-## Install packages
+### Give user permissions

-Our base Debian system is ready to install more software packages through network.
 The Android kernel with *CONFIG_ANDROID_PARANOID_NETWORK* requires users to be added to groups with predefined GIDs in order to access network.
 First let's create those groups:

 ```
 $ groupadd -g 3001 aid_bt